CMU-Integrated-Design-Innovation-Group/GPUGO/README.md

-The GPUGO project provides the Python source code to implement **a GPU-based global optimization method** to enclose the guaranteed global minimum of 10 multimodal benchmark test functions.
+The GPUGO project provides the Python source code to implement **a GPU-based global optimization method** to enclose the guaranteed global minimum of 11 benchmark test functions.
 The method and the test functions are detailed in the [arXiv preprint](https://arxiv.org/abs/2507.01770).

 The GPUGO project is authored by [Qihang Shan](https://www.linkedin.com/in/qihang-shan-487615227), [Guanglu Zhang](https://www.researchgate.net/profile/Guanglu-Zhang), and [Jonathan Cagan](https://www.meche.engineering.cmu.edu/directory/bios/cagan-jonathan.html), from [the Integrated Design Innovation Group (IDIG)](https://www.cmu.edu/me/idig/) at Carnegie Mellon University.